FAQ | Details on who can travel to North Korea for travel and tourism. It is easier than you might think!

 Despite what the majority of people think, it's possible to visit the Democratic People's Republic of Korea ('DPRK' or 'North Korea') as a tourist, and we have been doing so since 1993.
 The whole process is surprisingly easy — we can arrange it all for you, including travel, guides, food, accommodation, and even your North Korean visa.
 Please see here for a list of our group tours to North Korea scheduled throughout the year.

-The only nationalities restricted from travel to North Korea as tourists are citizens of the Republic of Korea (ROK), the United States of America (USA), and the Republic of Malaysia.
+The only nationalities restricted from travel to North Korea as tourists are citizens of the Republic of Korea (ROK), the United States of America (USA).
 South Korean citizens must obtain permission from both the ROK and DPRK governments to legally travel to North Korea.
-Those traveling on American and Malaysian passports are legally allowed to visit by the DPRK, but not by their own governments without special permission.
+Those travelling on American passports are legally allowed to visit by the DPRK, but not by their own government without special permission.
 See our blog post 'Can Americans travel to North Korea?' for details on the US State Department Travel restrictions for American passport holders.

 The North Korean government places restrictions on professional photographers and journalists travelling on tourists visas without prior permission.
 Please note that conducting journalism in North Korea without prior permission is illegal.

 Active military personnel from most countries can travel to North Korea, but may require obtaining permission from their senior commanding officer and/or human resources department.

 Here are a list of occupations that you might not think can travel to North Korea, but actually can: police officers, diplomats using diplomatic passports, international NGO workers, and former military personnel.

 If you have any questions about eligibility to travel to North Korea, please feel free to contact us directly.